ahundt/cis/doc/intro.rst

 Andrew and Alex spent approximately equal time on the assignment, with significant amounts of time spent pair programming.
-Both contributed equally to the implementation and debugging of funcitons.
+Both contributed equally to the implementation and debugging of functions.

 Additional Information
 ======================